eRadiofan/nbreak_pcb/README.md

 Internal/external clock selection is via the UI.
 There is a link for enabling on-board terminators and a jumper option for enabling selection via the UI in the future.

+There is a blue LED for indication of a clock signal and a bi-colour LED for indication of transmission and reception.
+They are designed as 3mm through-hole types intended for poking through holes in a case (TBD).

 Note: This is still in development, there might be problems.

+![PCB schematic](nbreak_pcb_sch.png)

 The PCB is only 31mm wide and 44mm long.

-![PCB schematic](nbreak_pcb_sch.png)

 ![PCB screenshot](nbreak_pcb_scr.png)